 Although LSIL is considered non-cancerous disease, there is a very small risk that it will turn into a cancer over time.
 However, for most patients with LSIL, the immune system will remove the infected cells and the cervix will return to normal.

 The abnormal cells in LSIL are unable to spread into the tissues outside of the cervix or to other parts of the body such as lymph nodes.

 LSIL is caused by a virus called human papillomavirus (HPV) that infects the squamous cells.
 Once inside the cell, HPV changes the cell and prevents it from developing normally.
 Pathologists call this change dysplasia.

 The specific HPV virus associated with LSIL is typically a low risk type of HPV.
 Cells infected with low risk HPV are much larger than normal squamous cells and are called koilocytes.

-The diagnosis of LSIL is usually made after a small sample of tissue is removed in a pap smear or a procedure called a biopsy.
-A larger biopsy may be performed later to look for a related but more serious condition called high grade intraepithelial lesion (HSIL) or squamous cell carcinoma.
+The diagnosis of LSIL is usually made after a small sample of tissue is removed during a Pap test.
+A larger tissue sample may later be removed in a procedure called a biopsy to look for a related but more serious condition called high grade intraepithelial lesion (HSIL) or squamous cell carcinoma.